Helping women with their milk and the cruelty of the pure

 Lactation non-profits and a purity of mission

 The lactation non-profits around the English-speaking world, which aim to help a woman breastfeed her baby, remain in the thrall of deeply rooted Western beliefs about the purity and rightness of breastfeeding.
-These beliefs are entangled with damaging ideas of maternal naturalness and buried in the structural orientations of lactation non-profits, most particularly in their regulations about the WHO International Code of Marketing of Breast-milk Substitutions and rigid or over-extended interpretations.
-(This ideological orientation remains the case, I argue, despite the lactation non-profits use of progressive and inclusive terms such as breast/chestfeeding and breastfeeding person.)
+These beliefs are entangled with damaging ideas of maternal naturalness and buried in the structural orientations of lactation non-profits, most particularly in rigid or over-extended interpretations of the WHO International Code of Marketing of Breast-milk Substitutions.
+(This outdated ideological orientation remains the case, I argue, despite the lactation non-profits use of progressive and inclusive terms such as breast/chestfeeding and breastfeeding person.)

-When I first wrote that sentence I'd put in a parenthesisn: mine were the first publications (if humble and low impact) - and then I pulled myself up.
+When I wrote that last sentence I'd put in a parenthesis: mine were the first publications (if modest and low impact) - and then I pulled myself up.
 Cover articles in both the BMJ and Archives of Disease in Childhood in the same year are not low impact, I remind myself.
-They actually changed practice, and there were others of mine like that, too.
+They actually changed clinical practice, and there were others of mine like that, too.
 And instantly, on changing the sentence, I hear the old voices in my own head which warn against boasting, which shout out 'imposter'!

-But an unfunded independent clinical primary care researcher publishing reviews which propose paradigm shift can't hold her ground against big university research teams (mostly at that time made up of psychologists, who had taken over the field of unsettled infant behaviour).
+But an unfunded independent clinical primary care researcher publishing reviews which propose paradigm shift can't hold her ground against big university research teams.

-It's true that the inclusion of unsettled infant behaviour as part of lactation medicine, or the inclusion of lactation medicine in considerations of unsettled infant behaviour, was a radical reframe, and seemed to be a reason for my exclusion, I felt, from acceptance by my breastfeeding medicine colleagues back then, in the 2000s and 2010s, of whom there were only two or three publishing.
+It's true that my efforts to include the field of unsettled infant behaviour as part of lactation medicine, and the inclusion of lactation medicine in considerations of unsettled infant behaviour, was a radical reframe, and seemed to be a reason for incomprehension by my breastfeeding medicine colleagues back then in the 2000s and 2010s, of whom there were only two or three publishing in Australia.
 It seemed clear that they didn’t agree my work on unsettled infant behaviour was before all else about breastfeeding.
-I remember how upsetting attempts to discuss this with one of these medical colleagues was for me, back then: her incomprehension and lack of interest, sitting there in a foyer at a conference, me trying to explain.
-Breastfeeding was about breastfeeding and lactation, in her mind, not about the unsettled baby.
-Her mind just didn’t work like mine when it came to interdisciplinarity and complexity.
+I remember how disheartening attempts to discuss this with one of these medical colleagues was for me, back then: her incomprehension and lack of interest, sitting there in a foyer at a conference as I tried to explain.

 Lactation non-profits and authoritative knowledge or rightness

-Lactation medicine is still emerging out of the industrial mindset that has characterised medical practice in general in industrialised societies: a mechanistic perspective that fails to take into account embodiment, that intimate mind-body connection fundamental to the human condition.
-For this reason, although you’d think it was fundamental, mechanosensing (the way mechanical forces act upon living cells and tissues) is still ignored in lactation medicine, and yet is radically foundational to my own work across multiple areas of breastfeeding management.
+Lactation medicine is still emerging out of the reductionist mindset that has characterised medical practice in industrialised societies: a mechanistic perspective that fails to take into account embodiment, or the intimate mind-body connection fundamental to the human condition.
+For this reason, although you’d also think it was fundamental, mechanosensing (the way mechanical forces act upon living cells and tissues) is still ignored in breastfeeding medicine, and yet is radically foundational in my own work across multiple areas of breastfeeding management.

-Historical perspective-taking helps us understand why lactation non-profits operate structurally from the pure or righteous belief (which lacks any evidence base) that the predatory marketing practices of formula companies is the main cause of breastfeeding problems, both historically and currently, in high income countries.
-I have even heard Australian doctors claim recently that the allergy diagnosis was driven by formula companies – again, a historical misrepresentation which uses the familiar scapegoat of the formula companies to compensate for the failure to invest in lactation research and to engage in discussion with awkwardly, uncomfortably disruptive voices of dissent.
+Historical perspective-taking helps us understand why lactation non-profits operate structurally from the righteo belief, not supported by the evidence in high income countries, that predatory marketing practices of formula companies are the main cause of breastfeeding problems.
+I have even heard Australian doctors claim recently that the allergy diagnosis was driven by formula companies – again, a misrepresentation which compensates for government failure to invest in lactation research and milk banks, and for lactation non-profits' failure to engage with (those awkward, uncomfortable, disruptive) voices of dissent.

 Calling for change

-There’s also something cruel about excluding women (it is mostly women researchers and educators who are affected) from educating alongside colleagues in a field that they are passionate about, have devoted their life to, are courageously attempting to make a contribution in – at the same time as their work is extracted without appropriate acknowledgement, often without recognition of where the work even comes from since this has been going on for so many years.
+There’s something cruel about excluding women (it is mostly women researchers and educators who are affected) from educating alongside colleagues in a field that they are passionate about, in which they are courageously attempting to make a contribution – at the same time as their work is extracted without appropriate acknowledgement and often without recognition of where the work even comes from since this has been going on for so many years.

 Related resources